The Benefits of Moving from 2D Drawings to 3D CAD Files

-ZVerse’s 3D Design On-Demand platform bridges the gap from an idea or a 2D image data file to a 3D file optimized for the selected manufacturing process at Protolabs, whether it be CNC machining, injection molding, sheet metal fabrication, or 3D printing (additive manufacturing).
+CADmore's 3D Design On-Demand platform bridges the gap from an idea or a 2D image data file to a 3D file optimized for the selected manufacturing process at Protolabs, whether it be injection molding, CNC machining, 3D printing (additive manufacturing), or sheet metal fabrication.
 We use machine learning to predict the cost to design a part for manufacturing in any material or process, which reduces a major friction point to execute design for manufacturing at scale.

-The ZVerse360 platform aims to simplify and accelerate the design-to-production process through an end-to-end solution for on-demand digital manufacturing, including CADaaS, instant quoting, e-commerce, workflow management, and access to the ZVerse production partner network.
+The CADmore360 platform aims to simplify and accelerate the design-to-production process through an end-to-end solution for on-demand digital manufacturing, including CADaaS, instant quoting, e-commerce, workflow management, and access to the CADmore production partner network.

-Protolabs serves more customers by offering 3D design services through the ZVerse platform, and customers can access 3D designers to guide them through optimizing their design and obtaining a 3D CAD file.
+Protolabs serves more customers by offering 3D design services through the CADmore platform, and customers can access 3D designers to guide them through optimizing their design and obtaining a 3D CAD file.